core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 If an HTTP client sends a request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client MUST perform the steps defined in {{sec-cross-proxies-client-req}}.
 In particular, this results in a request sent to the proxy including a Multicast-Timeout header field.

 The client processes the HTTP response forwarded back by the proxy as defined in {{sec-cross-proxies-client-resp}}.
-If the client wishes to send a follow-up unicast request intended only to one of the CoAP servers that originated the response, the same concepts defined in {{sec-reverse-proxies-client-side}} apply to the composition of HTTP requests.
+If the client wishes to send a follow-up unicast request intended only to one of the CoAP servers that generated the response, the same concepts defined in {{sec-reverse-proxies-client-side}} apply to the composition of HTTP requests.

 ### Processing on the Proxy Side ## {#sec-reverse-proxies-proxy-side-http}

-If the proxy receives a request and determines that it should be forwarded to a group of servers over IP multicast, then the same as defined in {{sec-cross-proxies-proxy-req}} applies, with the following difference.
+If the proxy receives a request and determines that the request should be forwarded to a group of servers over IP multicast, then the same as defined in {{sec-cross-proxies-proxy-req}} applies, with the following difference.

 * Once translated the HTTP request into a CoAP request, the proxy performs what is defined in {{sec-reverse-proxies-proxy-side}}.